 Ever wanted to understand the history of Zimbabwe?
 Its eclectic flair and serene ambience?
 Bulawayo is the city for you.
-It is sedate charm and elegant with wide, tree-lined boulevards and attractive colonial architecture.
+It is sedate in charm and elegance with wide, tree-lined boulevards and attractive colonial architecture.

 Also known as the City of Kings, Blues, Skies, Bullies or kontuthu Ziyathunqa, Bulawayo is a major transport hub, sitting on the Cape to Cairo trans-African highway and, as such, offers many attractions for the tourist and business traveller alike.